kiriki/ytaudio/README.md

 - redis: [redis](https://redis.io/)

 ## Features
-A simple application that provides the ability to extract and download the audio track from a YouTube video.
+A simple SPA application that provides the ability to extract and download the audio track from a YouTube video.
 For this purpose, [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used in conjunction with the capabilities of the ffmpeg library.